AriezLabs/blog/content/blog/newyear21.md

 To conclude, I've condensed these ideas into a few actionable items, sorted by importance:

-* Side project: get it to market by March 1st (it's ok if it sucks, just keep working on it)
+* Side project: do any amount of work towards getting users every day
 * Productivity system
   * Every evening before bed, create a plan for tomorrow.
-  * Note to-do items in the calendar.
+  * Note any to-do items that pop up in the calendar.
   * Keep track of these habits via a table on my whiteboard.
   * Also note these goals on it.
 * Balance
   * Take time for cooking nice meals.
   * Write one blog post per week. (yes, you're seeing the result of this right now)
+  * Do sports 3-4 times a week.
 * Focus: **don't** take up anything new besides my app, cooking, and writing.
 Just see how far I can get with these this year.
 * Enjoying things: use up my ~10 unintentionally amassed Audible credits this year